 Other reasons to consider chatting with me, rather than depending on a guidebook or a travel agent:

 - I know Italy backwards, forwards, and upside-down.
 In the past few years, I’ve traveled several times to each of the following places in Italy: Milan, Florence, Venice, Verona, Naples, Pompeii, the Amalfi coast, Sicily, Tuscany beyond Florence (Lucca, Pisa, Siena, and more), Puglia, Umbria (Assisi, Orvieto, Bevagna and more), Turin, Emilia-Romagna, Cinque Terre, and Matera.
 I lived in the Italian Alps for two months, too.
-And because of the close ties I have to Italy, I’ve done much more than the touristy stuff: in the last couple of years alone, I’ve done everything from spending my 30th in Sicily to celebrating Christmas in Turin to doing my bachelorette in Tuscany to getting married in Umbria.
+And because of the close ties I have to Italy, I’ve done much more than the touristy stuff: in the last couple of years alone, I’ve done everything from spending my 30th in Sicily to celebrating multiple Christmases in Turin to doing my bachelorette in Tuscany to getting married in Umbria.

 - I lived in Rome for more than four years.
 Even the best travel agents or travel writers are usually visitors.
 I was a local — which means I was able to really gather the insider’s tips and knowledge I wouldn’t have if I’d just been there on vacation.
 While I no longer live there today, thanks to a variety of reasons — work, friends, my husband being Italian — I continue to travel back to Italy several times a year.